YuvrajYashmeetSingh/Yuvraj_polling_system/README.md

 ### Setup & Running

-1. **Install Dependencies**: Navigate to the frontend directory and run:
+1. **Install Dependencies**: Navigate to the backend directory and run:
    ```bash
    npm install